webserfer/safe/README.md

-Watch list with safety levels for the repos that have been updated since Feb 2022.
+Watch list with safety levels for the some repos that I met on github.

 Please don't trust me and always verify this repos yourself.